I am nothing

 I shall always be only the one who had (good) qualities;

-I shall always be the one who waited for the door to be opened by a doorless wall,
+I shall always be the one who waited for the door to be opened on a doorless wall,

-And sang the song of the Infinite in a chicken-house,
+And sang the song of the Infinite in a chicken-coop,

 And heard the voice of God inside a plugged well.